staticjax/ayam-web/content/pages/index.md

     elementId: 'sub-section-2'
     colors: colors-a
     title: Own your data.
-    text: >
+    subtitle: >
       It seems daunting but you can progress towards data ownership by taking small steps.
-Start with your passwords (move from LastPass to Bitwarden), then maybe your files (move from Google Drive, Dropbox to Nextcloud), then maybe messaging (move from Whatsapp to Matrix/Element), then maybe email (move from gmail to docker-mailserver).
+Start with your passwords (move from LastPass to Bitwarden), then maybe your files (move from Google Drive, Dropbox to Nextcloud), then maybe messaging and email.
     actions:
       - type: Link
         label: Learn More